 Sitrep Srebrenica-Potocari 6 to 22 July 1995, The MSF Srebrenica team logbook, 24 July 1995 (in English) (edited.)
+D70 ☑ cannot have a UN escort, or an escort from BSA further than Lubovija and that we fear getting into trouble [over] our local male staff.

-Tuesday 18 July: Although having the clearance for Tuzla, we are hesitating, mostly due to the fact that security cannot be guaranteed, that we don't know the road at all, that we cannot have a UN escort, or an escort from BSA further than
+Tuesday 18 July: Although having the clearance for Tuzla, we are hesitating, mostly due to the fact that security cannot be guaranteed, that we don't know the road at all, that we